Gary Bartlett: Domestic career

-Bartlett made his first-class debut for Central Districts in the 1958–59 season aged only 17, and played all four matches for New Zealand in the non-Test series against an Australian XI in the following season.
+Bartlett was born in Blenheim, and grew up across the road from the town's main cricket ground, Horton Park.
+He made his first-class debut for Central Districts in the 1958–59 season aged only 17, and played all four matches for New Zealand in the non-Test series against an Australian XI in the following season.
 Wisden described him as "the real discovery of the season".
 The Australian captain, Ian Craig, described facing him in the first match of the series in Wellington: "I saw Bartlett let go of the ball, but the first I knew of where it had gone was the sound of it hitting the gloves yards behind me.
 I think it was the quickest bowling I faced."

-Bartlett moved to Canterbury for the 1963–64 season where he was a member of the Burnside West Christchurch University Cricket Club.
+Bartlett moved to Canterbury for the 1963–64 season where he was a member of the West Christchurch University club team.
 He was one of the leading players in the Plunket Shield in 1965–66, scoring 228 runs at an average of 32.57 and taking 20 wickets at 19.65.
 He returned to Central Districts in 1966–67, and played his last first-class matches in the 1969–70 season.

 Bartlett also had a successful career for Marlborough in the Hawke Cup between 1958 and 1970.
 In his first match, against Waikato in 1957–58, aged 16, he took 6 for 37 and 2 for 11 and hit the match top score of 52 not out.
 In 1967–68 he captained Marlborough when they won the title for the first time, scoring 80 in the first innings (the highest score on either side in the match) and taking four wickets in each innings in the victory over Hutt Valley.